ThienTinTruong/thientintruong.github.io/about.md

 ---
 layout: page
 title: About Me
-description: This is what I do.
+description: I like tennis.
 background: 'img/TnTOnQq.jpg'
 ---

-Helloooooo
+Hello, thanks for checking out my blog.
+I like tennis and I'm learning data analytics.
+This is where I go to combine both.